auneselva/Exercises_WordSorter/README.md

 ## Getting Started

-If you happen to setup this project on your computer, I encourage you to start looking into `CMakeWordExerciseMain.cpp` - it stores the `main()` function, where the sorting functions from `WordSorter` class are executed on example texts which are defined in `WordSorterTest`.
+If you happen to setup this project on your computer, I encourage you to start by looking into `CMakeWordExerciseMain.cpp` - it stores the `main()` function, where the sorting functions from `WordSorter` class are executed on example texts which are defined in `WordSorterTest`.
 Also `Timer` object measures time of executing the counting and sorting operations on each example text.

 ## Authors